charliewolf/pynder/README.rst

-  user.get_photos(width=WIDTH) # a list of photo URLS with either of these widths ["84","172","320","640"] user.instagram_username # instagram username user.instagram_photos # a list of instagram photos with these fields for each photo: 'image','link','thumbnail' user.schhols # list of schools user.jobs # list of jobs
+  user.get_photos(width=WIDTH) # a list of photo URLS with either of these widths ["84","172","320","640"] user.instagram_username # instagram username user.instagram_photos # a list of instagram photos with these fields for each photo: 'image','link','thumbnail' user.schools # list of schools user.jobs # list of jobs

 You may run `user.like()`, `user.superlike()` or `user.dislike()` on that user.